noboxio/tj-python/README.md

 Clearly this is very inefficient, as each time get_phrase is called, all of those steps are performed.
 This is very slow especially on the Raspberry Pi.

+`streaming2.py` (eventually to replace `streaming.py`) is a major rewrite of `streaming.py` with many improvements to syntax and functionality.
 ___
 [Begin main repository README]
 ___